erikkroes/erikkroes-nl/src/blog/the-guide-to-accessible-web-components.md

 ---
 title: The Guide to Accessible Web Components
 description: Web Components are a newly supported standard.
 They're a great match for Design Systems because they're futureproof and work with any framework.
 Building proper UI Web Components can be quite a task though, especially if you want them to be accessible.
 Here are some pointers on what to look out for.
 permalink: blog/accessibility/the-guide-to-accessible-web-components-draft/
+date: 2020-03-10
+cover: ''
+cover-alt: ''

 ---
 Web Components are a newly supported standard.
 They're a great match for Design Systems because they're futureproof and work with any framework.
 Building proper UI Web Components can be quite a task though, especially if you want them to be accessible.
 Here are some pointers on what to look out for.

 > Throughout this article I'll use [Lion](https://github.com/ing-bank/lion) a few times as an example.
 Lion is a collection of white label UI Web Components.
 There's more information about Lion in the <a href="#conclusion">conclusion</a>.